Incompatible Televisions / Devices

-We have identified the following manufacturers and models of televisions/devices that do not have the necessary tuners to receive channels on the Georgia Tech Cable Network:
+We have identified the following manufacturers and models of televisions/devices that do not have the necessary tuners and will not work with the Georgia Tech Cable Network:

 |LG||All Models Prior to 2007|